carpentries-incubator/singularity-introduction/_episodes/03-singularity-shell.md

    based on the specfied image.
 This default command is set within the image metadata when the image is built (we'll see more about this in later episodes).
 You do not specify a command to run when using `singularity run`, you simply specify the image file name.
+As we saw earlier, you can use the `singularity inspect` command to see what command is run by default when starting a new container based on an image.

  - `singularity exec`: This will start a container based on the specified image and run the command provided on the command line following